aaqeebpinjari/Enview_FrontEnd/README.md

-# 🚀 Getting Started with Enview Front End Task:
-# Driver Monitoring System
+# About Driver Monitoring System 🚀:
+The Driver Monitoring System website enhances fleet safety by detecting risky driver actions.
+The user-friendly interface displays alerts, allowing users to search based on behavior type, vehicle number, or date range.
+Users can mark false alarms, and bonus features include a vehicle dropdown and timestamps in the user's time zone.
+The code prioritizes readability and functionality, offering an effective solution for monitoring and improving driver behavior.

+# 1. Clone the Project using following link
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# 1. Clone the Project using following link
 Clone my project from the repository and run the following command for downloading the necessary node modules for running the application.
     **https://github.com/aaqeebpinjari/Enview_FrontEnd.git**